The BMW M3 that never existed in Germany

 It gets really extreme in the interior: in contrast to the European or better “rest of the world” manufactured M3 GT, air conditioning and sunroof were just as unavailable as a radio (preparation available) or an alarm system.
 In addition, BMW has even changed the carpet and saved additional insulation material.
 In the end, the LTW weighed 1338 kilos, while the M3 GT weighed over 100 kilos more at 1460 kilos.
 But the European special model has significantly more power!

-US-M3 with its own engine and low power
+US M3 with its own engine and less power

 What few people know: The US version of the M3 E36 had a different engine than the M3 offered in Europe.
 Between 1992 and 1995, the S50B30 in-line six-cylinder engine with 286 hp (296 hp in the M3 GT) was installed.
 From the end of 1995, the 3.2-litre S50B32 with 321 hp and 350 Nm (but not in the M3 GT) was used.
 In the USA, on the other hand, the M3 engine (S50B30US), later S50B32US (facelift in the USA) was based on the M50B25 from the 325i, which had been bored out to three liters.
 The result: Instead of 286 hp, the US version has just 243 hp – so it was significantly weaker.
 From the end of 1995, the American M3 also got a larger engine (S50B32US).
 But what was the reason?!

 Despite the lightweight construction, the top speed of the M3 Lightweight is just 234 km / h, and that’s only because the Vmax limit of 220 km / h has been lifted on the special model.
 Thanks to the shorter gear ratio (3.23 instead of 3.15), the sprint to 100 km / h should only take 5.3 seconds.
 This special model is not about the pure values, but rather about the driving experience and the LTW should convince there, because many BMW enthusiasts consider the white special model to be the best version of the M3 E36.